nkarl/wsu-cpts-360-project/model/design.md

 ## III.
 Functional Interface

-#### Plan

-- TODO:
+1. We separate functions into typeclasses.
-    1. Make note on the separation of different classes of functions, e.g. `FS::Show::EXT2::block_super()` separated from `FS::EXT2`.
+	- e.g. `FS::Show::EXT2::block_super()` separated from `FS::EXT2`.
-        - This is a way to implement functional interface (typeclass) in C++ by grouping functions into corresponding sub-namespaces.
+	- This is a way to implement functional interface (typeclass) in C++.
+We group functions into corresponding sub-namespaces.
 	- This allows for cleaner `struct` definition; a `struct` should only holds attributes.
-    2. [x] In-memory mapping to access vdisk's SUPER and GD quickly.
+2. We allocate persistent memory for the vdisk's SUPER and GD in order to access them quickly.
-        - requires:
-            - [x] pointer to the SUPER block, and corresponding memory allocation.
-            - [x] pointer to the GD block, and corresponding memory allocation.
 	- memory is *cheap*, allocate `BASE_BLOCK_SIZE` to each.
-    3. [ ] read the table of inodes from the GD pointer.
+1. read the table of inodes from the GD pointer.

-#### Implementation

-##### 01. `ls`

-This function list relevant information about the entries in a directory.

-##### 02. `mkdir`

-This function creates an *directory* entry on the vdisk.

-##### 03. `touch`

-This function creates a *file* entry on the vdisk, and set content to of the file to the correct number of data bytes.

 ## IV.
 The Shell

-- The Shell is a runtime loop.
+- is a runtime loop.
-- It will always wait for a commandline from the user, execute and loop back to wait again.
+	- always waits for a commandline from the user, execute and loop back to wait again.
+- is an aggregation of various functions that are used to access, view and manipulate the filesystem and its records.

-### Shell Design & Implementation
+### Design

 The shell will be implemented iteratively.

-The first phase is to provide an API that interface with the vdisk.
-This API will start with `ls` which maps disk blocks into correct file records.
+**The first phase** is to provide an API that interface with the vdisk.
+This API will start with `ls` which retrieve  the correct data block and maps disk blocks into the correct *directory entries*.
 Similar commands will also be grouped into this phase.
-These commands are independent programs that can nbe executed to get or modify disk blocks on the vdisk.
+These commands are independent programs that can ne executed to get or modify disk blocks on the vdisk.

-The second phase is to implement a scheme of process management for some commands.
-The simplest option is forking a process.
+**The second phase** is to implement a scheme of process management for some commands.
+The simplest is forking a process.
 More details will be explored later.

-Finally, these commands will be imported and used as a library of a shell program.
+**Finally**, these commands will be imported and packaged as a library in the form of a shell program.

+### Implementation

+##### 01. `ls`

+This function lists relevant information about the entries in a directory.
+It <u>does not</u> recurse into the child directory.

+##### 02. `mkdir`

+This function creates a *directory entry* on the vdisk.

+##### 03. `touch`

+This function creates a an empty *file entry* on the vdisk (0 for record length in bytes).